ppy/osu-wiki/wiki/Guides/Live_Streaming_osu!/en.md

 #### Installation

 To get started with XSplit, head to their website: https://www.xsplit.com/ Register and download the program.
-Once you have logged in you will be in a window that looks like this:
+Once you have signed in you will be in a window that looks like this:

 ![XSplit main menu](img/Xsplit_main.png "Xsplit main menu")